Neuro Wellness Philosophy...

 We have dedicated over 20 years to the specialization of the treatment of neurological injuries in the inpatient, outpatient, and home settings.

 We help our clients continue the healing process in a quiet, distraction free environment.

 Our treatment encourages normal movement and discourages compensation and the use of only one side of the body.
 We focus on facilitating movement of the affected side with the ultimate goal of using both sides of the body in daily activity and life.

-We understand the life changing effects a neurological injury can have on an individual’s roles in the family, at work, and in the community.
-We acknowledge the importance of resuming these roles and assuming new roles; taking any cognitive, physical, emotional, and psychological changes into consideration.
+We understand the life changing effects a neurological injury can have on an individual’s roles in relationship, in the family, at home, at school, at work, and in the community.
+We acknowledge the importance of resuming personal and vocational roles and assuming new roles; taking any cognitive, physical, emotional, and psychological changes into consideration.

-We treat the whole person, considering the effects a stroke or brain injury can have on all systems including movement, sensation, cognition, perceptual-motor, psychological, and social.
+We treat the whole person, considering the effects a stroke, brain injury or any other neurological insult can have on systems of the body; including movement, sensation, cognition, perceptual-motor, psychological, and social.

 We individualize every treatment plan and treatment session in order to meet the needs, goals, and expectations of our clients.
-We work together to create individualized home exercise programs to reinforce and enhance the treatment in the clinic.
+We work together to create individualized home exercise programs to reinforce and enhance the focus of treatment in the clinic.